patdie421/pct-connectors-rebuild/README.md

 - video cable
 - speaker cable

-Apple II+, need an aditional cable for connecting a PC/XT keyboard (kit keyboard cable is inusable for II+).
+Apple II+, need an aditional cable for connecting a PC/XT keyboard (kit keyboard cable is inusable for II+) : IBM Keyboard Cable.

-#### Cables needed for Apple II+
+#### Digital RGB Adapter (CGA monitor cable)
-- IBM Keyboard Cable
+On II+/IIe and GS you can use a second monitor to display PCT video output.

 ## Video Composite output (video cable)
 Simple two wires cable.
 Cheap female/female jumper wire can be used.